echolabsdev/prism/docs/core-concepts/tools-function-calling.md

 ## Tool Choice Options

-You can control how the AI uses tools with the `toolChoice` method:
+You can control how the AI uses tools with the `withToolChoice` method:
 ```php
 use EchoLabs\Prism\Prism;
 use EchoLabs\Prism\Enums\Provider;